 When we think of the provenance of our gemstones, we often think of far-flung locales and hard to reach, desolate mining areas with extreme tropical environments.
 Whether it’s the snow-capped summits of the Himalayas surrounding deposits of hidden Kyanite, the tall grasses and forests of Sri Lanka keeping Sapphire hidden deep beneath the surface, or the frozen plains of Siberia entombing dazzling Diopside, the art of gemstone sourcing can feel very far from home.

-So, we thought we would dig a little deeper (pun intended) into which gemstones can be found within the United Kingdom and where you can find them, and discovered that there are some hidden delights right on our doorsteps.
+So, we thought we would dig a little deeper (pun intended) into which gemstones can be found within the United Kingdom (where Gemporia is based) and where you can find them, and discovered that there are some hidden delights right around us.
 Such is their rarity we haven't yet been able to source any of these treasures, but click the links below each section to see which varieties of each stone we do have in stock from elsewhere on the planet.

 BLUE JOHN FLUORITE